-Vascular transport into the berry impact on fruit size and composition
+Vascular transport into the berry and berry cell vitality: impact on fruit size and composition

 Fruits, roots and leaves are interconnected by a dynamic vascular system allowing mass transport of essential materials and a means for whole plant communication and integration.
 Long distance transport via the grapevine’s xylem/phloem network ultimately defines fruit size and composition, impacting yield and wine style.

 As the reproductive organ responsible for spreading of seeds, berry development includes the final phase of berry senescence.
 The change in cell vitality within the berry mesocarp may reflect the progress and the status of berry ripening, and may impact on the connection between the berry and other parts of the grapevine.